Tax Identification Number in Japan: 3 Simple Steps to Secure Yours

 The 3-Step Process: How to Actually Get Your Number in 2025

-Once you complete your company registration at the Legal Affairs Bureau, the National Tax Agency automatically assigns your Corporate Number within 48 hours.
+When you complete your company registration at the Legal Affairs Bureau (法務局), the Ministry of Justice automatically transmits your registration data to the National Tax Agency.
+The NTA then assigns your 13-digit Corporate Number.

-Your company information goes live on the National Tax Agency’s Corporate Number Publication Site immediately after assignment.
+Your company information goes live on the NTA Corporate Number Publication Site.

 Published information includes: